boguenon/amplix/README.md

 |Sybase ASE|sybase_ase| |

-Configuration Property file
+#### Post Installation

-have information necessary to boot application.
-This information includes database connection information, and email server settings.
+Configuration Property file have information necessary to boot application, such as database connection information, and email server settings.
-Automatic configuration file updates.
 On first installation, run the following command to guided property file setting.

 ```
 	{APP_HOME}/bin/startup.sh install
 ```

 For manual changes on configuation property file, follow steps bellow.
 Open the following file on VI editor or notepad to edit.

 ```